J-Ramalho/industRial/docs/7_effects.md

 The `aov()` summary output looks exactly the same for both analysis but the in the first output corresponding to the ancova the material mean square has been adjusted for regression and is smaller.
 It is also noticeable that the residuals are smaller in the ancova which confirm that the approach has helped reducing the error variability.

 Finaly the most important observation is that the conclusions would have been just the opposite if the Data Scientist had not recommended the ancova.
-In fact in the anova would have shown that the material influence the output while when removing the influence of the fill factor the ancova ends up showing that there is no influence.
+In fact in the anova would have shown that the material influences the output while when removing the influence of the fill factor the ancova ends up showing that there is no influence.
 This is visible in the p value which is above 0.05 in the ancova and below 0.05 in the anova.

 As next steps the R&D team decides to tackle this fill factor issue and get it into control.
 Reducing fill factor variability within each material will certainly reduce the variability in the power output.
 I would also make upcoming experiments simpler and more easily comparable.